 It’s a move that hopes to introduce the story to a whole new generation and go deeper into the mythology for fans of the franchise.

-So while Australian audiences wait for the release of the latest movie, the team at Surgeons of Horror decided to dissect this movie further in our latest podcast discussions, which you can check out below.
+So while Australian audiences wait for the release of the latest movie, the team at Surgeons of Horror decided to dissect this movie franchise in our latest podcast discussions, which you can check out below.